nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 2 internships are considered to be duplicates if they have matching `COMPANY_NAME`, `STATUS`,`ROLE` **and** `DATE`.
 The comparison is case-insensitive.

-In Figure XX, internships A and B are considered as duplicate internships, because they have the same `COMPANY_NAME`, `STATUS`, `DATE` and `ROLE`.
+In Table 5, internships A and B are considered as duplicate internships, because they have the same `COMPANY_NAME`, `STATUS`, `DATE` and `ROLE`.
 Note how the capitalisation differences in `COMPANY_NAME` and `ROLE` do not affect the comparison.